 While bathrooms are readily available, they’re still not always clean, and it remains inconvenient to have to bring everything with you from your campsite to the bathroom when showering in the morning.
 It’s definitely one of the biggest downsides of truck camping, or regular tent camping for that matter.
 Getting up to use the restroom in the middle of the night is also an inconvenience, made easier by the fact that I just leave flip-flops outside the door so I can slide my feet into them and walk to the restrooms when I inevitably have to go.

 Even though I’ve got foam padding under the sleeping bags and a comforter to sleep on, it’s still not as good as a real bed.
+(Update: we now use a trifold mattress which is as comfortable as a bed.
+Read our review about the mattress here.)
 I don’t use an air mattress because our SUV isn’t large and I’m not willing to give up the headroom that using one would require, although it would certainly be more comfortable for those will full size SUVs or pickup trucks.
 Bringing a familiar pillow helps immensely whether camping or staying at a hotel, and I recommend it.
 I can’t promise you’ll get a good night’s sleep on the first night, but you’ll be snoring away by the second, even if it’s just because of your lack of sleep on the first night!

 Three’s a Crowd